Surgery for pancreatic cancer - discharge

 - Try to eat foods that are high in protein and carbohydrates and low in fat.
 It may be easier to eat several small meals instead of large ones.

-- Tell your provider if you are having a problem with loose stools (diarrhea).
+- Tell your surgeon or provider if you are having a problem with loose stools (diarrhea).

 You'll be scheduled for a follow-up visit with your surgeon 1 to 2 weeks after you leave the hospital.
 Be sure to keep the appointment.

 You may need other cancer treatments such as chemotherapy or radiation.
-Discuss these with your doctor.
+Discuss these with your provider.

 When to Call the Doctor